11ume/wezi/readme.md

 listen(w(), 3000)
 ```

-**Note**: By default the wezi does not handle HTTP methods, to achieve this you must use the router package.
+**Note**: By default the wezi does not discriminate between HTTP methods, to achieve this you must use the router package.